What are Vulture Funds?

-“Vulture” is a metaphor that compares vulture funds to the behavior of vulture birds that prey on carcasses to extract whatever they can find in their defenseless victims.
+“Vulture” is a metaphor that compares vulture funds to the behavior of vultures, birds that prey on carcasses to extract whatever they can from their defenseless victims.
 Vulture funds deal with distressed securities, which have a high level of default and are in or near bankruptcy.
 The funds purchase securities from struggling debtors with the aim of making substantial monetary gains by bringing recovery actions against the owners.
 In the past, vulture funds have had success in bringing recovery actions against sovereign governments and making profits from an already struggling economy.

 Legacy cases involving vulture funds

 In the recent past, there have been a few cases involving venture funds and sovereign debts.
 These cases include:

 Argentina defaulted on its $82 billion in sovereign debts during its economic crisis in 2001.
 Some of these debts were purchased in the secondary market by vulture funds.
 The country agreed to pay six vulture funds, negotiating for a total payout of $6.4 billion in 2016.

 Puerto Rico recently filed for bankruptcy due to its inability to service its debts.
 Media reports show that the country’s agencies owe approximately $120 billion to its creditors.
 Some of these creditors included Oppenheimer Funds and Aurelius Capital.
 These creditors have formed an ad hoc bankruptcy negotiating group to try to reach a settlement.